Exile to Babylon

 In the despair of meaningless, these Jewish people were forced to leave everything they knew and everything they valued . . .
 There was no hope of return.

-The key point that Spong is making is that the exile of the Israelites people was irreversible.
-Although they were allowed to return to their homeland about fifty years later, they could not return to the old way of life — too much had changed and could not be unchanged.
+The key point that Spong is making is that the exile of the Israelites was irreversible.
+Although they were allowed to return to their homeland about fifty years later, they did not know that such a return was possible at the time of exile.
+And even when they did return to Jerusalem they could not return to the old way of life — too much had changed and could not be unchanged.

 Spong compares the exile of these ancient peoples with the manner in which people of faith in the 20th century were reluctantly forced to abandon the statements that the Bible and creeds made about how the world worked.
 For example, how can a Christian who understands the basics of astronomy read or hear the following words of the Nicene creed without feeling as if he or she is in some kind of exile?